pulsarray/meetup-liferay-demo/README.md

 1- demo-portlet : module Portlet MVC, export excel file with too ways :
   * Synchronous way: direct call of ressource URL, the file will be send by the server after treatement finish.
-  * Asynchronous way: ajax call of the server, asynchrone tread via message bus Liferay will process the file.
-The user will be notified when the treatement is finish and the file can be downloaded.
+  * Asynchronous way: ajax call of the server, asynchrone thread via message bus Liferay will process the file.
+The user will be notified when the treatement is finish.The file can be downloaded after.

 2- my-message-bus-destination: module to declare destination of message bus Liferay